BIOLOGY FOR LIFE

 D4.1.1— Natural selection as the mechanism driving evolutionary change.

-• Define natural selection and fitness.
+• Define natural selection.

 • State that natural selection has operated continuously over billions of years, resulting in the biodiversity of life.